-Additional Race support:All of our packages include; race entry, entry fee and processing, transportation to and from the Expo, transportation to the start, transportation from the finish back to our hotel, pre-race orientation with review of all details about the race, our own sweep vehicles, our own support station at the half, additional snacks and refreshments at the half and the finish, runner tracking from the start to the finish and a personal photograph outside the stadium.
+Additional Race support:All of our packages include; race entry, entry fee and processing, transportation to and from the Expo, transportation to the start, transportation from the finish back to our hotel, pre-race orientation with review of all details about the race, our own sweep vehicles, our own support station at the half, additional snacks and refreshments at the half and the finish.

 If you want to truly experience the magic and antiquity of Greece and the Marathon, this is the choice for you.
 You'll be headquartered in the Aegean resort community of Vouliagmeni.
 Daily runs by the ocean.
 Lots of sightseeing, guided tours and Apostolos'superb runner support at the Marathon.

 TOUR PRICES DO NOT INCLUDE AIRFAREThe reason for this is to offer you maximum flexibility.

 Apostolos Greek Tours, Inc. is not a travel agency but a tour operator specializing in the Athens Marathon since 1994.